 It is crucial for any entrepreneur to make a decision on where he/she wishes to register their company.
 “Offshore”, “Onshore”, “Mid-shore” terms refer to different types of jurisdiction in which a company can be registered.
-In this article, we will shed light on key differences between these types.
+In this article, we will shed light on key differences between offshore and onshore company, together with discuss some features of mid-shore model.

 - Can be registered quickly just for several days, or even 24 hours.